 Q: Why are Ragdolls expensive?

 A: For the reputable breeder, raising Ragdolls is a labor of love and not for the faint of heart.
 Maintaining a successful cattery - defined by healthy and happy cats, not dollars - makes this hobby a full-time job.
-Many who are interested, but have never purchased a purebred cat as a pet, scroll through the pages of Ragdoll websites and are often caught off-guard by the price, which can range from $850.00 all the way to $2,500.00 or more depending on the breeder/cattery, location, Ragdoll type (Traditional, Mink, Sepia, Solid), pattern, color, & quality of the cat, and/or a Ragdoll's bloodlines.
-With this in mind, most registered, pet-quality Ragdoll kittens have a starting price that ranges between $1,000.00 - $1,500.00 with a spay/neuter contract (new owner responsible for alter surgery before kitten reaches 6 months of age), or $1,500.00 - $2,000.00 if altered while in breeder's care (usually ready to leave breeder between 14-17 weeks, rather than 12 weeks).
+Many who are interested, but have never purchased a purebred cat as a pet, scroll through the pages of Ragdoll websites and are often caught off-guard by the price, which can range from $1,000.00 all the way to $2,500.00 or more depending on the breeder/cattery, location/region, Ragdoll type (Traditional, Mink, Sepia, Solid), pattern, color, & quality of the cat, and/or a Ragdoll's bloodlines.
+With this in mind, most registered, pet-quality Ragdoll kittens have a starting price that ranges between $1,000.00 - $1,600.00 with a spay/neuter contract (new owner responsible for alter surgery before kitten reaches 6 months of age), or $1,600.00 - $2,200.00 if altered while in breeder's care (usually ready to leave breeder between 14-17 weeks, rather than 12 weeks).
 Show-quality Ragdolls can be more than that, depending on the temperament and lineage/bloodlines, but it is rare to see a show-quality Ragdoll for more $3,000.00; average range = $2,400 - $2,800.
 Paying more than a thousand dollars for a pet-quality kitten may sound like a lot (it is); however, one must consider the cost of raising happy, healthy, properly socialized, purebred/pedigreed feline companions, while also maintaining a licensed, clean, nurturing environment for the cats to live and grow in.
 Below is a list of breeder/cattery costs to consider:

 1. Cattery license (for each association cattery is registered with)

 2. Association membership fees